yk-liu/yk-liu.github.io/_posts/2018-08-20-Vectors-and-N-Forms-on-Manifold/2018-08-20-Vectors-and-N-Forms-on-Manifold.md

 One form is a concept useful in integration, the integrand is a one-form.
 To perform integration on Manifold, one-form is critical.

-[[A. Mishchenko and A. Fomenko](https://archive.org/details/MishchenkoFomenkoACourseOfDifferentialGeometryAndTopology)] wrote an excellent book on Differential Geometry And Topology, you should check.

 # Curves and Functions

 The definitions of curves and functions are as follow.
 A curve on a manifold is a linear map from interval $[a,b]$ to a set of points.
 Functions are defined over curves on manifold, *not* over curves in $\R^n$.
 With the help of local coordinates, curves and functions each have coordinate representations.